1. Phishing Emails and Tips to Avoid Them

 The criminals know that we like to talk about ourselves.

-And when they get this information, there’s a lot that criminals can do with it.
+And when they get this information, there’s a lot they can do with it

 3. Download Software From Trusted Sources

-The internet is awash with different kinds of software that you can download and install on your computer.
-Keep in mind that not all downloads can be trusted equally.
-An approved software update for your operating system (usually Windows or macOS) is almost certainly going to be perfectly safe to install.
-On the other side of the spectrum, a download from a cheap-looking website that promises to clean up the files on your computer could be one worth staying well away from.
+An approved software update for your operating system (usually Windows or macOS) is sure to be safe to install.
+On the other side of the spectrum, a download from a cheap-looking website that promises to clean up the files on your computer is one to stay away from.

 Look to download commercial apps bought from secure sites and free apps from sites with a good reputation (such as Tucows and ZDNet, as well as official resources such as the Mac App Store).
 If you’re unsure about the origin of any piece of software, don’t download or install it.
 Look it up on the web and check for reviews and blog posts about the software from reputable sources.
-It’s usually quick to tell whether some software is genuine and trusted by the web community.
+It doesn’t take long to tell whether a piece of software is genuine and trusted by the web community.

 4. Avoid File-sharing Sites and Torrenting

-Sites used to back up and synchronise your files are generally perfectly fine to use, and are much safer than many people might think.
-But places where you actively exchange content with others – file-sharing sites – have the potential to compromise your computer.
-This is because such sites often deal in the sharing of files that aren’t meant to be shared.
+Sites used to back up and synchronise your files are generally fine to use, and are much safer than many people might think.
+But places where you’re active in sharing content with others, file-sharing sites for e.g., have the potential to compromise your computer.
+This is because such sites often deal in the sharing of files that aren’t intended for sharing.

-They could be films, software or other content that has some commercial, copyrighted value.
-Someone looking to gain control of others’ computers could easily share some rogue software – called malware – that would allow them access to your machine if it were to run on your system.
+These files might be films, software or other content that has some commercial, copyrighted value.
+Someone looking to gain control of others’ computers could easily share some rogue software – called malware.
+This would allow them access to your machine if it were to run on your system.